Skip to main content

 Facial Exercises

-- Use a finger to pull your cheek outward, then use your facial muscles to pull your cheek inward.
+• Use a finger to pull your cheek outward, then use your facial muscles to pull it inward.
 Repeat several times on each side.

-- Close your mouth tightly and purse your lips, then open your mouth to relax the muscles.
+• Close your mouth tightly and purse your lips, then open to relax the muscles.
 Repeat several times.

 Tongue Exercises

-Tongue exercises can improve tongue positioning during sleep, and prevent the tongue from blocking your airway.
+Tongue exercises improve positioning during sleep and prevent the tongue from blocking your airway.

-- Start with your tongue at the roof of your mouth behind your top teeth.
-Gently slide your tongue backward while keeping the tip of the tongue on the roof of your mouth.
+• Place your tongue at the roof of your mouth behind your top teeth.
+Slide your tongue backward while keeping the tip on the roof.
 Repeat several times.

 Tongue Stretch:

-- Stretch out your tongue as far as it will go.
-Stretch it down towards your chin.
-Hold for a few seconds then release.
+• Stretch your tongue as far as it will go, down toward your chin.
+Hold a few seconds, then release.
 Repeat several times.

 Breathing Exercises

-- Inhale deeply through your nose.
-Then with a finger close one nostril and exhale slowly through the other nostril.
+• Inhale deeply through your nose.
+Close one nostril with a finger and exhale slowly through the other.
+Remove your finger and inhale deeply, then switch nostrils.
+Repeat several times.

 Vocal Exercises

-Vocal exercises can strengthen your vocal cords as well as neck and throat muscles.
+Vocal exercises strengthen your vocal cords and muscles in the neck and throat.

-- You can repeat each vowel several times in a row, or try them in different combinations.
+• Repeat each vowel several times or try different combinations.

 Sound Sleep Medical